 Digital clutter is deceiving.
 Since we don’t see it physically taking up space in our lives, it doesn’t really seem like clutter.
 But it is!
 And for me, it’s usually the most mentally exhausting clutter.
 I recently wrote a blog post about minimizing your digital clutter that will help you take those first steps.

-Leave a comment and let me know what struggles you have with simple living!
+I would love for you to leave me a comment and let me know what your biggest struggles have been when it comes to simple living.